stamp-web/stamp-webservices/README.md

 ﻿# stamp-webservices

+## Required Tools
+* NodeJS - (2023-01-02) updated to use promises so version 8.0+ is required
+* MySQL Database (or MariaDB) - If using MySQL 8+ and there are problems logging in see troubleshooting below

 ## Configuring the system
 While many parameters can be passed on the command line to the server, it is recommended to utilize config/application.json to store the properties of the system.
 An example file config/application-example.json is provided to give an idea of the flavor of configuration.